Kavalan Distillery: Channel-Limited

-Gin
+Gin Products

-In 2019, Kavalan introduced a gin.
-Kavalan’s gin sets itself apart from other gin offering by using Taiwanese herbs, spices, and botanicals like kumquat, red guava, and dried star fruit.
+In 2018, Kavalan introduced a gin.
+Kavalan Gin sets itself apart from other gin offering by using Taiwanese herbs, spices, and botanicals like kumquat, red guava, and dried star fruit.
 The gin is produced using the set of German stills Kavalan bought in its early days.

+Ready-To-Drink (RTD) Cocktail Products

+In the 2020s, Kavalan Distillery expanded its presence from premium single malts into the Ready-to-Drink (RTD) market with a line of canned cocktails designed for convenience without sacrificing the quality of their award-winning spirits.
+The RTD products are available mainly in Japan, South Korea, and Hong Kong.

+Kavalan's RTD cocktail lineup includes: